Montenegrin president nominates former secret police chief as PM-designate

-PODGORICA Montenegro's president named a former head of the secret police as the prime minister-designate who will try to form a new government.
+PODGORICA (Reuters) - Montenegro's president named a former head of the secret police as the prime minister-designate who will try to form a new government.

 Dusko Markovic 58, is also the deputy leader of the ruling Democratic Party of Socialists and one of the most trusted allies of Milo Djukanovic, the leader of the DPS.